-The Final Regulations continue to provide that a U.S. shareholder of a CFC must reduce ATI by the excess of any inclusions of Subpart F income, GILTI or §78 gross-ups that are allocable to a non-excepted trade or business, over the amount of any §250 deduction allowed by reason of GILTI and related §78 gross-ups.
-While this negative ATI adjustment is not described in the statute, the Treasury believes it is necessary because of its decision to apply §163(j) to CFCs, since there would be a double counting of this income if it were included in ATI at both the CFC and U.S. shareholder levels.
-Notably, while the Final Regulations confirm the general rule that CFCs must apply §163(j) as if they were U.S. corporations, the detailed rules applying §163(j) to CFCs remain in proposed form.
-Yet this negative ATI adjustment at the U.S. shareholder level is currently required under the Final Regulations.
-The only path for reversing this negative adjustment is to tier up excess ATI limitation under either the 2018 Proposed Regulations (with a CFC Group election) or the 2020 Proposed Regulations (with either a stand-alone CFC or CFC Group election).
+ATI Reduction.
+The Final Regulations continue to provide that a US shareholder of a CFC must reduce ATI by the excess of any inclusions of Subpart F income, GILTI or Code § 78 gross-ups that are allocable to a non-excepted trade or business, over the amount of any Code § 250 deduction allowed by reason of GILTI and related Code § 78 gross-ups.60 While this negative ATI adjustment is not described in the statute, the Treasury believes it is necessary because of its decision to apply Code § 163(j) to CFCs, since there would be a double counting of this income if it were included in ATI at both the CFC and US shareholder levels.
+Notably, while the Final Regulations confirm the general rule that CFCs must apply Code § 163(j) as if they were US corporations, the detailed rules applying Code § 163(j) to CFCs remain in proposed form.
+Yet this negative ATI adjustment at the US shareholder level is currently required under the Final Regulations.
+The only path for reversing this negative adjustment is to tier up excess ATI limitation under either the 2018 Proposed Regulations (with a CFC Group election).

-Application of Domestic C Corporation Rules

-The mandate in the Final Regulations to treat CFCs for §163(j) purposes as if they are U.S. corporations may sound simple in concept, but questions likely will arise due to obvious differences between these two types of entities.
-For example, does this mean that CFCs operating solely outside the United States can take advantage of the exceptions for businesses engaged in real estate, farming or regulated utilities, or small businesses?
-Does the special rule in §951A that reduces a CFC's "net deemed tangible income return" by the CFC's net interest expenses apply before or after the application of §163(j)?
-Are CFCs covered by a high tax exclusion election from GILTI nevertheless subject to §163(j) and included in a CFC
+Application of Domestic C Corporation Rules.
+The mandate in the Final Regulations to treat CFCs for Code § 163(j) purposes as if they are US corporations may sound simple in concept, but questions likely will arise due to obvious differences between these two types of entities.
+For example, does this mean that CFCs operating solely outside the US can take advantage of the exceptions for businesses engaged in real estate, farming or regulated utilities, or small businesses?61 Does the special rule in Code § 951A that reduces a CFC's "net deemed tangible income return" by the CFC's net interest expenses apply before or after the application of Code § 163(j)?62 Are CFCs covered by a high tax exclusion election from GILTI nevertheless subject to Code § 163(j) and included in a CFC Group election?63 Do the CARES Act changes apply if a CFC Group election is not made?